NSBum/ojisan/content/post/2016-06-13-well-that-has-a-familiar-ring-to-it/index.md

 ---
-title: Well that has a familiar ring to it
+title: "Well that has a familiar ring to it"
 date: 2016-06-13 05:41:41
 aliases: ['/2016/06/13/Well-that-has-a-familiar-ring-to-it/']
 authorbox: false